 U.S. markets are down in spite of the Giants' Super Bowl win as worries about Europe continue to drag.
 Micron Technology shares lower following CEO's death Friday.
 Netflix is down as Verizon teams up with Coinstar (parent of Redbox) to launch video streaming service.
 Of the 290 S&P companies that have reported so far, 60 percent have beaten earnings estimates.

 European shares fall over ongoing concerns about Greek debt talks.
 Banking stocks hit on the day.
 Fiat shares fall as S&P warns of possible credit downgrade.
 Glencore set to offer bigger-than-expected premium to buy Xstrata, according to Financial Times.
 Some 53 percent of Germans want Greece out of euro zone.

 Welcome to a busy week for central bank meetings.
 Here's how to trade on a big one.

-A French bond sale fails to lift the euro, and the dollar is edging up - it's time for your FX Fix.
+Down to the wire again in Greece, and the dollar looks like a refuge - it's time for your FX Fix.